erniesg/raggaeton/raggaeton/backend/src/config/_prompts.md

 Observation: tool response
 ```

 You should keep repeating the above format till you have enough information to answer the question without using any more tools.
-At that point, you MUST respond in the one of the following two formats:
+At that point, you MUST respond in one of the following two formats:

 ```
 Thought: I can answer without using any more tools.
-I'll use the user's language to answer
+I'll use the user's language to answer.
 Answer: [your answer here (In the same language as the user's question)]
 ```